Tracking Cryptocurrency Exchange Trades with Google Cloud Platform in Real-Time

-- Data ingestion — XChange Stream framework (Github link) Java library providing a simple and consistent streaming API for interacting with Bitcoin and other cryptocurrency exchanges via WebSocket protocol.
+- Data ingestion — The XChange Stream framework (Github link) Java library provides a simple and consistent streaming API for interacting with Bitcoin and other cryptocurrency exchanges via WebSocket protocol.
 XChange library is providing new interfaces for streaming API.
-User can subscribe for live updates via reactive streams of RxJava library.
+Users can subscribe for live updates via reactive streams of RxJava library.
 We use this JAVA 8 framework to connect and configure some exchanges (BitFinex, Poloniex, BitStamp, OkCoin, Gemini, HitBTC, Binance...).
 Link to the exchange / trading pair configuration code

 - Parallel processing — Apache Beam (Github link) Apache Beam is an open source unified programming model to define and execute data processing pipelines, including ETL, batch, and stream (continuous) processing.
 Supported runners: Apache Apex, Apache Flink, Apache Gearpump, Apache Samza, Apache Spark, and Google Cloud Dataflow.
 You will learn how to create an unbounded streaming source/reader and manage basic watermarking, checkpointing, and record ID for data ingestion.
 Link to the bridge between BEAM and XChange Stream framework